diy-ai-labs/Genie-VoiceGPT/README.md

 ## Branches

+### llm/groq-llama3 - Use this branch to setup VoiceGPT with free Llama3.1 LLM from Gorq.
+You can setup your free account in Groq and create a API key.
 ### llm/openai-api - Use this branch to setup VoiceGPT if you have an OpenAI API key or planning to buy one.